kaizen-ai/kaizenflow/core/dataflow/nodes/README.md

 Throughout, let `MN0`, `MN1`, etc., denote instrument symbols.
 Let `N` denote the column index depth of the input dataflow dataframe.

+Multiindexed column conventions:
+  - leaf column names correspond to symbols
+  - input column groups specify column levels up to but not including leaves
+  - all leaves within the input column group are selected implicitly (e.g., no need to explicitly enumerate all symbols in a universe)

-## Case 1
+## CrossSectionalDfToDf

 Core transformation:
   - dataframe -> dataframe
-  - stateful
+  - input columns processed cross-sectionally (e.g., each output column typically depends upon all input columns)
-  - may rename columns
+  - may or may not rename columns
   - e.g., columns transform like
     Input:
     ```